billvb/billvb.github.io/index.md

 layout: base
 ---

-Currently I'm a platform developer and partner at Gigantum, a DC-based firm developing a product solving major problems in academic data-intensive research.
+Currently I'm the Principal Software Engineer and partner at Gigantum, a DC-based firm developing a product solving major problems in academic data-intensive research.

 I spent almost a decade at the Johns Hopkins Applied Physics Lab, where I've worked on a range of efforts including deep-space telecommunications for NASA missions, spacecraft autonomy, and other unmanned aerospace systems.